 As we have already learned using the previous steps, we can conclude that the pH is Alkalosis because it is greater than 7.45.

-Now we need to identify if it is a Respiratory or Metabolic problem.
-The PaCO2 is elevated above the normal range which would typically indicate that there is a Respiratory issue.
-However, the HCO3 value is also elevated.
+Now we need to identify if there is a Respiratory or Metabolic problem.
+The PaCO2 is increased above the normal range which would typically indicate that there is a Respiratory issue.
+However, the HCO3- value is also increased.

-Remember that PaCO2 is acidic and HCO3 is basic.
-We’ve already decided that the pH is Alkalotic which indicates that there are more bases (HCO3) in the blood.
+Remember that the PaCO2 value represents acidity and the HCO3- represents a base.
+We’ve already decided that the pH is Alkalotic which indicates that there are more bases (HCO3-) in the blood.

 Since we have a Metabolic problem, the next step is to look at the respiratory system.
-In this case, we see that the carbon dioxide (PaCO2) is elevated above the normal range which tells us that there is some compensation.
+In this case, we see that the carbon dioxide (PaCO2) is increased above the normal range which tells us that there is some compensation going on.

 This ABG can be interpreted as: Partially Compensated Metabolic Alkalosis

-An ABG test is routinely used in the diagnosis and monitoring of patients suffering from critical conditions.
-Because this test provides a precise measurement of the levels of oxygen and carbon dioxide in your body, it can help your doctor determine your lung and kidney function.
+An ABG test is routinely used in the diagnosis and monitoring of patients who are suffering from critical conditions.
+Because this test provides a precise measurement of the levels of oxygen and carbon dioxide in the blood, it can help medical professionals determine the status of the patient’s lung and kidney function.

-In most cases, your doctor may order an ABG if you have the following symptoms:
+In most cases, the physician may order an Arterial Blood Gas for the following symptoms:

 - Breathing difficulties